Want to send emails to groups of people from your Gmail account?

 With this manual approach, you’ll probably overlook an email address or mistakenly add someone as a group member.

-Gmail doesn’t let you schedule your emails – you have to be online when they go out.
-You can’t plan your group emails in advance and send them when you want to.
+Gmail doesn’t let you schedule your emails — you have to be online when they go out.
+You can’t plan your group emails in advance and send them when you want.
 This is a problem when you want to send emails to your group at a particular time.

-For example, your bosses may want a daily update email sent to them every morning.
-Without email scheduling, you’ll have to manually send it the moment you wake up.
+For example, your bosses may want a daily update email sent to them first thing.
+Without email scheduling, you’ll have to send it manually from home the moment you wake up in the morning.

-There’s no way for you to compose the email the day before, add what happened and schedule it in advance.
+There’s no way for you to compose the email the evening before, add your updates, and schedule it in advance.

 3. Follow-Ups Are Difficult